elba7r/system-v9/erpnext/docs/user/manual/en/accounts/opening-accounts.md

 #Updating Opening Balance in Accounts

-If you are a new company you can start using ERPNext accounting module by going to chart of accounts.
+If you are a new company you can start using Revalue ERP accounting module by going to chart of accounts.
 However, if you are migrating from a legacy accounting system like Tally or a Fox Pro based software

 We recommend that you start using accounting in a new financial year, but you could start midway too.
-To setup your accounts, you will need the following for the “day” you start using accounting in ERPNext:
+To setup your accounts, you will need the following for the “day” you start using accounting in Revalue ERP:

 * Opening capital accounts - like your shareholder’s (or owner’) capital, loans, bank balances on that day.

 * List of outstanding sales and purchase invoices (Payables and Receivables).

 If you were using another accounting software before, firstly you should close financial statements in that software.
-The closing balance of the accounts should be updated as an opening balance in the ERPNext.
+The closing balance of the accounts should be updated as an opening balance in the Revalue ERP.
 Before starting to update opening balance, ensure that your [Chart of Accounts](/docs/user/manual/en/accounts/chart-of-accounts.html) has all the Accounts required.

 > Opening entry is only for Balance Sheet accounts and not for the Accounts in the Profit and Loss statement.